Economy of the Republic of Vietnam: Post 1975

 After 1975, the economy of Vietnam was plagued by enormous difficulties in production, imbalances in supply and demand, inefficiencies in distribution and circulation, soaring inflation rates, and rising debt problems.
 Vietnam was one of the few countries in modern history to experience a sharp economic deterioration in a postwar reconstruction period.
 Its peacetime economy was one of the poorest in the world and showed negative to very slow growth in total national output as well as in agricultural and industrial production.
 Vietnam's gross domestic product (GDP) in 1984 was valued at US$18.1 billion with a per capita income estimated to be between US$200 and US$300 per year.
 Reasons for this mediocre economic performance included severe climatic conditions that afflicted agricultural crops, bureaucratic mismanagement, elimination of private ownership, extinction of entrepreneurial classes in the South, and military occupation of Cambodia (which resulted in a cutoff of much-needed international aid for reconstruction).
 With the start of the Đổi Mới economic reforms in 1986 the Vietnamese economy began to improve.

 Trade

 South Vietnam's major import sources are the United States, France, and Japan.
 Kerosene, medicines, iron and steel, equipment, and fertilizers were major imports prior to 1965.
 This represents the Republic of Vietnam's progress toward industrialization.
 Rice, consumer products, petrol, and supplies were the most major imports after 1965.
 The difference in import structure before and after 1965 was mostly due to the impact of the war on local output and demand.
 South Vietnam's production was stagnant, therefore consumer goods imports increased.
 Likewise, as military supplies increased, so did imports of supplies and raw materials.

-There were minor commercial relations between the Republic of Vietnam and the Democratic Republic of Vietnam prior to 1959.
-This interaction has ceased since 1959, when political ties between the two sides deteriorated.
+At one point there were minor commercial relations between the Republic of Vietnam and the Democratic Republic of Vietnam, these interactions ceased in 1959, when political ties between the two sides deteriorated.